dougpessoa/sensedia/readme.md

 ## Structure

-For competences demonstration was used: Atomic Design
+For competences demonstration was used: Atomic Design.

-The tree structure of project below
+The tree structure of project below.

 ```
 src